shennmue/ghidra-go-symbol-restore/README.md

 No installation is required.
 The script:

-- Try to locates the `.gopclntab` section in the binary.
+- Tries to locates the `.gopclntab` section in the binary.
 - Parses the PC (Program Counter) and funcData offsets.
 - Extracts the original function names.
 - Cleans up special characters (to avoid Ghidra errors).